These Americans Are Trying to Build an Escape Hatch From Trump's America

 But even within such idealistic communities, not everyone sees the goal as engagement.
 Deanna Seay, one of the other Living Energy Farm residents, moved there last June with her two kids and husband, Misha Nikitine.
 He was interested in the politics, but she was mostly looking for an affordable way to live.
 “I envisioned being remote, being able to keep to ourselves, not being involved in whatever strife is going on in cities,” she said.
 She was glad to leave behind Boston and demonstrations like the ones that took place after Trump’s election; she’s also glad they now drink from a well, she said, because “it feels safer to be in a place where we have control over our water.”
 Hers is not a search for ideals, but for something tolerable—something better than what was available elsewhere.

 At Cambia, another, unrelated community in Louisa County, some of the members seem to have a similar impulse.
 A California-based couple, Ella Sutherland and Gil Benmoshe, started the community with their son Avni about a year and a half ago.
 Two others—Anthony Beck, who go by the names Telos, and another man called Gilgamesh—live with them in their small house and nearby cabin; they’re building a barn out back, and they’ve laid plots along a path through the woods where they’re hoping to construct more dwellings.
 Altogether, they’re looking for 10 or 12 people to join them.
 Cambians share their income, and their goal is to “create an alternative to mainstream or capitalist society,” they said.
 They fund their community in part through a small woodworking shop, where they make wooden spoons.
-They have a car, and get about a third of their food from grocery-story dumpsters—they’re “freegans,” Sutherland said, meaning they only eat meat and dairy if it’s going to be thrown away.
+They have a car, and get about a third of their food from grocery-store dumpsters—they’re “freegans,” Sutherland said, meaning they only eat meat and dairy if it’s going to be thrown away.

 While the Cambians are dismayed by the election, it has mostly strengthened their conviction that they shouldn’t be involved in politics.
 “I’m embarrassed to say that I felt like I had to vote,” Benmoshe said.
 “I don’t believe in democracy, so I should have abstained.
 But I felt like it was really critical. … Well, that didn’t do any good.”
 Even though they believe many people are unhappy within the current political and economic systems, they don’t feel particularly called to engage in politics because of Trump.
 “There are a lot of people who feel isolated, who feel violated by capitalism in various different ways,” Sutherland said.
 “We should be creating an alternative, and that’s needed now more than it was needed before.”